llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

 This function returns the same values as the libm ``llrint`` functions would, but without setting errno.
+If the rounded value is too large to be stored in the result type, the return value is a non-deterministic value (equivalent to `freeze poison`).

 Bit Manipulation Intrinsics
 ---------------------------

 LLVM provides intrinsics for a few important bit manipulation operations.
 These allow efficient code generation for some algorithms.

+.. _int_bitreverse:

 '``llvm.bitreverse.*``' Intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^